-- Main: 2 pieces that are 7 3/4″ (top/bottom) x 9 1/4″ (sides), or one piece that is 7 3/4″ x 18 1/2″ (folded in half)
+- 2 main pieces, 7 3/4 (top/bottom) x 9 1/4 (sides) inches, or one bigger piece 7 3/4 x 18 1/2 (folded in half) inches

-Yay!
 Four finished straps.

-Top stitch around the top and put an X through the middle for extra stability.
+Top stitch around the top, and put an X through the middle for extra stability.

 To wear, tie the short straps around the waist.
 Position a baby doll in front, then the long straps cross in back and tie in front.
 You can also wear a mei-tai on the back—simply reverse it, with or without crossing the straps.